kyoz/neovim/README.md

 To provide autocomplete feature, i do use [coc.nvim](https://github.com/neoclide/coc.nvim).
 There's a lots of extensions (which support for more languages, frameworks, filetypes...)...you can see it all in [coc.nvim's Readme](https://github.com/neoclide/coc.nvim)

+**Why not use other autocomplete plugin like [deoplete](https://github.com/Shougo/deoplete.nvim), [ncm2](https://github.com/ncm2/ncm2) ?**

+Actually, i'v used deoplete and ncm2 for a long times.
+It's all work great.
+But then i know coc.nvim, i really like the way it manage the extensions.
+With coc's extensions, i can easily add more languages autocomplete, add more useful extenstions without any fear...

-There's also a version which using [ncm2](https://github.com/ncm2/ncm2) as autocomplete provider, you can [try it here](https://github.com/kyoz/neovim/tree/ncm2).
+There's also a version which using [ncm2](https://github.com/ncm2/ncm2), you can [try it here](https://github.com/kyoz/neovim/tree/ncm2).

 ### Plugins